 It can happen that the dog, by untimely scratching of his ear, ruptures an auricular vessel and generates an othematoma.
 In this case, the initial cause, namely scabies, must treat before considering treatment for the othematoma.

 Treatment and prevention of ear mites

 The treatment of scabies consists of the regular application of an acaricide by local route for a minimum duration of 21 days (duration of the cycle of the mite).

 In more specific cases, topical fipronil or subcutaneous injection ivermectin may be used.
 Topical selamectin has also been reported to be effective.

 Interspecific transmission of ear mites is possible: it can thus pass from dogs to cats (and vice versa).
 However, it is not a zoonosis, humans cannot catch it.

-Due to the high contagiousness and the possibility of interspecies transmission, when one of the animals in the house is diagnosed with Otodectes cynotis, it is recommended to treat all animals, especially if they are in close contact. the ones with the others.
+Due to the high contagiousness and the possibility of interspecies transmission, when one of the animals in the house diagnosed with Otodectes cynotis.
+It is our recommendation to treat all animals, especially if they are in close contact. the ones with the others.

 Ear mites is a common condition in dogs.
-Your veterinarian is in the best position to advise you on the treatment to be implemented but also to guide you towards the most effective prevention according to your dog’s size and lifestyle.
+Your veterinarian is in the best position to advise you on the treatment to implement.
+But he also guide you towards the most effective prevention according to your dog’s size and lifestyle.